gbogard/colisweb-test/README.md

 ## Rationale

-- Each service gets an "API" and an "Implementation" project.
+- Each service gets an _API_ and an _Implementation_ project.
 Each service should be able to call other services through a unified interface
+- This project aims at a clear distinction between the models and interfaces that form the _domain_ and the technical implementations that form the _infrastructure_.
+Any consumer of any service should be completely agnostic of the implementation of its dependencies.
 - I've used the Typelevel stack (cats, cats Effect, http4s and doobie) because I wanted a fully typesafe, purely functional application.
 Side effects are restricted to the main method of each service.